 2 Things to Try if Your Still Can’t Connect

-If you still can’t connect and your camera is supported, then these are the next two troubleshooting tips for tethering I recommend performing:
+If you still can’t connect and your camera is supported, below are the two troubleshooting tips for tethering I recommend you try:

 Try a different USB port on your computer.